 - The Applicant will identify TDM Leaders (for planning, construction, and operations).
-The TDM Leaders will work with goDCgo staff to create free customized marketing materials and a TDM outreach plan for resident and retail employees, including developing a site-specific transportation guide for residents and visitors. - The building management will provide updated contact information for the TDM Leader and report TDM efforts and amenities to goDCgo staff once per year. - The building management will stock Metrorail, Metrobus, DC Circulator, Capital Bikeshare, Guaranteed Ride Home, DC Commuter Benefits Law, and other brochures. - The Applicant will unbundle all parking costs from the cost of the lease and set the cost at no less than the charges of the lowest fee garage located within a quarter-mile of the site. - The applicant will comply with Zoning requirements to provide bicycle parking/storage facilities.
-This includes secure parking located in the garage for residents.

-- The Applicant will install Transportation Information Center Displays (kiosks or screens) within the lobbies of all residential buildings, containing information related to local transportation alternatives. - The Applicant will dedicate two spaces in the residential garage or on-street along the perimeter of the site for car sharing services to use with right of first refusal.
-These spaces will be convenient to the garage entrance, available to members of the car sharing service 24 hours a day, seven days a week, without restrictions (the garage may be gated members of the service would have access to the spaces via a key pad combination to a pass code system or other similar device). - The Applicant has agreed to fund the installation of a Capital Bikeshare station within the NoMa Green Park or fund the expansion of the existing station located at Q Street and Eckington Place, NE.
+The TDM Leaders will work with goDCgo staff to create free customized marketing materials and a TDM outreach plan for resident and retail employees, including developing a site-specific transportation guide for residents and visitors. - The building management will provide updated contact information for the TDM Leader and report TDM efforts and amenities to goDCgo staff once per year. - The building management will stock Metrorail, Metrobus, DC Circulator, Capital Bikeshare, Guaranteed Ride Home, DC Commuter Benefits Law, and other brochures. - The Applicant will unbundle all parking costs from the cost of the lease and set the cost at no less than the charges of the lowest fee garage located within a quarter-mile of the site. - The applicant will exceed Zoning requirements by providing approximately 271 long-term bicycle parking spaces in the garages and 58 short-term bicycle parking spaces in the form of 29 U-racks within and along the perimeter of the site. - The Applicant will install Transportation Information Center Displays (kiosks or screens) within the lobbies of all residential buildings, containing information related to local transportation alternatives. - The Applicant will dedicate two spaces in the residential garage or on-street along the perimeter of the site for car sharing services to use with right of first refusal.
+These spaces will be convenient to the garage entrance, available to members of the car sharing service 24 hours a day, seven days a week, without restrictions (the garage may be gated - members of the service would have access to the spaces via a key pad combination to a pass code system or other similar device). - The Applicant has agreed to fund the installation of a Capital Bikeshare station within the NoMa Green Park or fund the expansion of the existing station located at Q Street and Eckington Place, NE.